-The Planning Commission holds a public hearing and makes recommendations to Town Council for each applicable Application (s), including Zoning, land use, and Planned Unit Development Concept Plan and/or Initial Master Plan approval, as appropriate.
-The Zoning Map Amendment and applicable concurrent applications will be forwarded to Town Council for Second and Final Reading.
+The Planning Commission hold a public hearing and make recommendations to Town Council for each of the applicable application(s) including zoning, land use, and Planned Unit Development Concept Plan and/or Initial Master Plan approval, as appropriate.
+The Zoning Map Amendment and applicable concurrent applications will be forwarded to Town Council for second and final reading.